kleebaum/geoelectrics/README.md

 - The *Profile* class represents a 2D geolectric resistivity measurement profile.
 - The *ProfileSet* class represents a set of 2D geolectric profiles in order to visualize them in three dimensions.
 - The *RawData* class represents geolectric raw data.
 - The *GpsCoordinates* class represents the GPS coordinates of a single profile.
+The constructor of this class expects the address of a text file as an argument.
+[The text file contains two columns with latitudinal and longitudinal values.](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/extdata/gps/p1.txt)
 - The *XyzData* class represents processed (inverted) geolectric data.

 ![UML class diagram](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/img/class_diagram.png)